Measuring dependence between random vectors via optimal transport: Formulas for dependence coefficients in parametric models

 Although theoretically appealing, the actual computation of the two Wasserstein dependence coefficients in Definition~\ref{def:dep} is involved, not in the least because of the suprema in the denominators.
 Moreover, statistical inference on the coefficients is hampered by a lack of a comprehensive large-sample theory for the Wasserstein distance involving empirical measures.
 We refer to \citet{panaretos2019statistical} for a recent review of the known results.
+Further contributions by \citet{tameling2019empirical}, \citet{lei2020convergence}, \citet{manole2021sharp} or \citet{delbarrio2021central} improve the understanding of the empirical Wasserstein distance.
+The latter constitutes a concrete step towards statistical inference for the coefficients of Definition~\ref{def:dep}.
+Additional theory is still needed, however.

 Despite these drawbacks, the story does not end here.
 We instead propose a quasi-Gaussian approach based on covariance matrices.
 We start in Section~\ref{se: QuasiGaus} by defining the modified coefficients.
 The calculation of the two coefficients relies on an interesting optimisation problem yielding an elegant solution in terms of the minimum-entropy covariance matrix with given diagonal blocks in Section~\ref{sec:Gauss:minent}.
 The same matrix also realises the maximum value of the RV coefficient for fixed diagonal blocks, motivating the definition of an adjusted RV coefficient with range $[0, 1]$.
 The coefficients are illustrated for various families of structured covariance matrices in Section~\ref{sec:Gauss:ex}.
 We conclude in Section~\ref{sec: G-copulas} with some thoughts on the application of the coefficients to distributions with standard Gaussian margins, which we call G-copulas.
-The proofs of all results in this section are given in Appendix~\ref{sec:Gauss:proofs}.